msalemor/azure-apim-monetization/README.md

 ## Objective

-This document describes how to monetize the APIs using the API Management where you may want to develop your own invoicing system.
+This document describes how to monetize the APIs using the API Management where you may want to develop your own invoicing solution.

 ## Important Concepts